Nepal Far West Exploratory GHT

 Camping

-Today we have a morning walk up to a viewpoint for a view of the sacred mountain of Mount Kailash and Lake Manasarovar.
-This is about a 7 hours round trip but is very worth the effort.
-There are two river crossings along the way.
+Today we walk up to a viewpoint of the sacred mountain of Mount Kailash and Lake Manasarovar.
+This is about a 7 1/2 hours round trip but it is well worth the effort.
 Mount Kailash is a holy mountain for Buddhists, Bon, Jains, and Hindus.
 Lake Manasarovar is known as the source of the four major Asian rivers.
 These are the Indus, the Sutlej, the Brahmaputra, and the Karnali which is a tributary of the Ganges.

 Walking for 6 hours